eschen42/portableIcon/README.md

 The `.bat` file produced by `icont.cmd` includes code to search for the Icon runtime interpreter (`iconx`); the search order is:

 1. the value to which the `ICONX` environment variable is set, which, if it is set, should be the full path to a copy of `bin\nticonx.exe`;
 1. a file named `nticonx.exe` in the same directory as the `.bat` file;
-1. a file named `nticonx.exe` in the directory where the translator (`nticont.exe`) was located when it translated the program (assuming that it has not moved);
+1. a file named `nticonx.exe` in the directory where the translator (`nticont.exe`) was located when it translated the program (assuming that it has not been moved);
 1. a file named `nticonx.exe` on the `PATH`.

 ## Files in this repository